Concentric LACT10P-12V-20 Linear Actuator with Feedback: 10" Stroke, 12V, 0.5"/s

 These actuators have a stall current of 10 A at 12 V, but they will, on average, draw far less than this when used within their load ratings.
 They draw around 500 mA with no load and can exceed 3 A at their maximum rated dynamic load, so we have found they generally work well with our lower-power jrk 21v3 motor controller with feedback (see the bottom of this page for more information using this controller for closed-loop linear actuator position control).
 Note, however, that the actuators can briefly draw close to their full stall current when abruptly started or on a sudden change of direction.
 Such current spikes can be dampened if you take steps to limit the acceleration of the actuator (many of our motor controllers offer optional acceleration limiting).

-Each actuator has a 3-foot-long cable.
-On actuators with feedback, this cable is terminated with special female connectors as shown in the left picture below, one for the three potentiometer leads and another for the two power leads.
+Actuators with feedback have a 24″ (60 cm) cable that is terminated with special female connectors as shown in the left picture below, one for the three potentiometer leads and another for the two power leads.
 These connectors match male versions on the extension cable for LD linear actuators.
-Actuator versions without feedback have two unterminated, stripped power leads as shown in the right picture below.
+Actuator versions without feedback have a 36″ (90 cm) cable with two unterminated, stripped power leads as shown in the right picture below.
 Linear actuators without feedback do not have cables that are compatible with the linear actuator extension cable.

 Using a jrk motor controller with a linear actuator with feedback